SmartRoadSense/website/hugo/content/_index.md

 {{< section "Ready to hit the road?" >}}

-If you’re interested in the project and would like to help out monitoring road quality, click on the links below to install the SmartRoadSense application for your smartphone: you will be ready to go in a couple of minutes!
+If you’re interested in the project and would like to help out monitoring road quality, click on the links below to install the *SmartRoadSense* application for your smartphone: you will be ready to go in a couple of minutes!

-The SmartRoadSense service is currently available in Italy, the United Kingdom, Romania, and Greece.
+{{< i18n "srsActivationLine" >}}

 <div class="row align-items-center justify-content-center">
     <div class="col-6 col-lg-4 badge">